 Cafes in Singapore are a dime a dozen.
 And as we all know, brunch is becoming a staple in most of our daily Singapore lifestyles nowadays, allowing for a late morning sleep-in especially during weekends.
 So we said ‘hey, let’s find the best cafes in Singapore that serve brunch!.
 Which led to this article.

 Constantly plagued by snaking queues, Populus is known for being one heck of a brunch place.
-They are especially famous for Buckwheat Pancake ($18.50), the Populus Scramble ($18) and their grain bowls and donburis.
+They are especially famous for Buckwheat Pancake (S$18.50), the Populus Scramble ($18) and their grain bowls and donburi‘s.

-Their buckwheat pancakes are soft and fluffy.
+Their Buckwheat Pancakes are soft and fluffy.
 The berry fruit compote and slightly sour passionfruit curd combination also make the pancakes diverse in flavour.
 Surrounded by cornflake crumbs, the pancakes also goes really well with their thyme-infused maple syrup.
-The edible flowers adds that special instagram touch to the dish too!
+The edible flowers add that special Instagram touch to the dish too!

 The Populus Scramble is highly recommended if you prefer something more savoury.
-The crossiant is flaky and houses a generous portion of scrambled eggs and cheese with strips of bacon snaking in and out of the beautiful mess.
+The croissant was flaky and housed a generous portion of scrambled eggs and cheese with strips of bacon snaking in and out of the beautiful mess.